Skip to content

 You can learn more in this article about the 7 Attributes required for an Open Data format:

-The Seven attributes of an Open Data Format for LiDAR Software
+Key Features of Open Data for LiDAR

 When choosing a 3D LiDAR processing software it’s important to ensure that it uses an open and standard data format, that must meet seven key characteristics.